jerturowetz/notes/to-do.md

 # Jer's To-Do List

-## Flicks

-life of pi
-Harry Potter
-The Adventures of Adele Blanc-Sec
-The Chronicles of Narnia
-Hellboy II
-The Secret of Kells
-Where the Wild Things Are
-April And The Extraordinary World
-Ponyo

-## General

 - Measure laundry shelves
 - Pick up scotts computer & shelves
 - Pick up drums chez Mike M.